-Add the New Contact to a Sequence.
-In ONTRAPORT, Step and Date Sequences used extensively to automate actions.
-While you may not have any Sequences yet, this example adds the contacts to the a "Birthday Date Sequence" we have created to send a birthday greeting on their birthday.
-Don't worry if they are already in the Contacts database and on this Sequence; adding them again does not affect their current subscription or position in the Sequence.
+Add the New Contact to a Campaign.
+In ONTRAPORT, Campaigns are used extensively to automate actions.
+While you may not have any Sequences yet, this example adds the contacts to the a Campaign we have created to send a monthly newsletter.
+Don't worry if they are already in the Contacts database and on this Campaign; adding them again does not affect their current subscription or position in the Campaign.

 Rules are very powerful in ONTRAPORT, but are entirely optional during the import process.

 - Archive a copy of your CSV import file on your computer.
 The uploaded file will be visible in the import section for up to 60 days, and is then deleted.

 Q. I'm getting this warning when checking the box to import contacts with "bulk mail set to Opt Out" Don't I have to make them opt-in again anyway?

 A. No, ONTRAPORT does not require you to have your contacts opt in again to start mailing them, so in most cases you should leave this box unchecked.
 If you are uploading a "suppression list" or a list of contacts that have previously opted out, go ahead and check the box.
 You can then use ONTRAPORT's other tools, such as Facebook Custom Audiences, Postcards, etc. to encourage them to opt back in.

 Q. Where can I get more information and ask specific questions about importing contacts?